 There were, however, mixed results for the average GDP contribution benchmark.
 Commercial bank loan portfolios experienced a movement away from the GDP contribution benchmark and hence increased sector concentration.
 Merchant banks and building societies, on the other hand, had contradictory results.
 The merchant bank distance measures, DM2, DM4 and DM5, diverge from the GDP contribution benchmark, whereas DM1 and DM3 converge towards this benchmark.
-Building societies distance measures, DM1 and DM3, converge towards the GDP contribution benchmark, whereas DM1 and DM3 measures are provided to be and the form the GDP contribution benchmark.
-The merchant bank distance distance measures are provided to be and the form the GDP contribution benchmark.
+Building societies distance measures, DM1 and DM3, converge towards the GDP contribution benchmark, whereas DM1 and DM3, results the GDP contribution benchmark, whereas DM1 and DM3 regression analysis in determining the more accurate distance measures.

 There was a convergence towards the average share of private sector lending benchmark for all distance measures, with the exception of DM1, DM4 and DM5 of building societies showing slight divergence.
-However, the values of the distance measures for the share of private sector lending benchmark were significantly lower overall (hence, more diversified) when compared to the values of the distance measures using the other two benchmarks.
+However, the values of the distance measures for the share of